nevermined-io/nvm-docs/docs/nevermined-sdk/example.md

 # How to use the SDK?

-## Before to start

-If you project is using `React` we recommend to use [Catalog](../react-components/intro.md) to make everything much easier, SDK is the low level of it.

 ## Requirements

 Before you start with this demo you require:

-* An extension of [Metamask](https://metamask.io/) installed in your browser
+- An extension of [Metamask](https://metamask.io/) installed in your browser
-* [node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) needs to be installed
+- [node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) needs to be installed
-* The Nevermined artifacts, you can find the script [here](https://github.com/nevermined-io/create-nevermined-react/blob/main/scripts/download-artifacts.sh).
+- The Nevermined artifacts, you can find the script [here](https://github.com/nevermined-io/create-nevermined-react/blob/main/scripts/download-artifacts.sh).
 To use the script run `./download-artifacts.sh [VERSION OF THE CONTRACT] [NETWORK]`

 ## Let's start with the app config file

 The first file that you need to create is the `config.ts` file which contains all the [options needed](./api-reference/classes/Config.md) to initialize the [Nevermined SDK](./intro.md).

 ```ts